muhammadzkralla/spring_boot_students_api/README.md

 }
 ```

-> **Note:** The refresh token must be provided in the request header to receive the new tokens.
+> **Note:** The refresh token must be provided in the request header to receive the response.

 #### Reset Password